UH Arts + Culture in partnership with St Albans Museum + Gallery were thrilled to present this stunning installation by Spanish artist Rosana Antolí.

-Using around 2 km of rubber and copper piping, the remarkable installation pervades the space like a pulsating three-dimensional drawing.
-Small motors bestow movement upon the static rubber tubing creating a human characteristic to an inanimate object.
+Chaos Dancing Cosmos was a site-specific installation that used around 2 km of rubber and copper piping.
+The remarkable artwork pervaded the historic Assembly Room like a pulsating three-dimensional drawing.
+Small motors bestowed movement upon the static tubing – creating a human characteristic to an inanimate object.

-Rosana Antolí, Chaos Dancing Cosmos, 2018.
+Rosana Antolí, Chaos Dancing Cosmos, 2022.